OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:30

-Now Jesus had not yet entered the village, but was still at the place where Martha had met Him.
+Jesus had not yet entered the village, but remained at the place where Martha had met Him.

 ## John 11:31